 - Increase U.S. content and job opportunities

 The Consortium was initially funded with $41 million — $20.5 million from the Department of Energy (DOE) and a matching $20.5 million from the New York State Energy Research and Development Authority (NYSERDA).
-Additional contributions have been made by state members including; Maine, Maryland, Massachusetts, New Jersey, and Virginia.
+Additional contributions have been made by state members including; California, Maine, Maryland, Massachusetts, New Jersey, and Virginia.
 Collectively, the existing funds have established the Consortium for a minimum of five years.
 The Consortium will continue to look for other appropriate funding and R&D opportunities to build upon its initial scope.

-The Consortium’s R&D objectives are outlined in a roadmap — Roadmap 3.0.
+The Consortium’s R&D objectives are outlined in our Roadmap 4.0.
 This roadmap provides guidance for solicitations.
 Our various committees, including the Research and Development Advisory Group (RDAG), Research and Development Committee (R&DC), and State Action Network (SAN) are active and contributing to the Consortium’s mission.

 Focus Areas for Industry Research